Welcome to the Southern Breeze

 Portfolios – Learn more about preparing your portfolio for the upcoming conference

-- Tips & Tricks – from Elizabeth Dulemba
+Tips & Tricks – from Elizabeth Dulemba

-- Portfolio Show Guidelines – SCBWI National Portfolio Show Guidelines
+Portfolio Show Guidelines – SCBWI National Portfolio Show Guidelines

-WE’VE BEEN BUSY!
-Join YOUR TRIBE at future Southern Breeze SCBWI Events!
+Join us at Southern Breeze SCBWI Events!